Thank you for your interest!

 Can meditation help me feel better?

-Most people who have started a meditation practice find they are more focused, more composed, respond better to stress, and experience more positive emotions.
+Most people who have started a meditation practice have found they are more focused, more composed, respond better to stress, and experience more positive emotions.

 Research also shows that meditation has proven benefits such as increased stress resiliency, increased compassion and connection with others, enhanced ability to focus, and reduced disruptive thoughts.
-It also enhances physical health markers for instance reducing inflammation response to stress and increasing protective activity in cells.
+It also enhances physical health markers, for instance reducing inflammation response to stress and increasing protective activity in cells.
 Research also indicates that meditation can be beneficial when associated with medical support in the management of pain, anxiety, addictions, and some mood disorders.
-Meditation cannot, however, replace a medical treatment.
+Meditation cannot however replace treatment from a healthcare provider.